-Experience: Seven years of progressively responsible professional experience in managing and overseeing operational and administrative functions (such as budgeting, human resources, financial services and other management functions) of a large and complex department or organization, three years of which were in a supervisory or executive capacity.
+Experience: Seven years of progressively responsible professional experience in the management field, three years of which were in a supervisory or executive capacity.
 Note: The term "executive" is further defined as a high echelon or high-level position in an organization that is assigned technical research, management advisory services responsibilities, or policy-making duties and responsibilities that exerts considerable influence on organizational policy, plans, and operations through technical research, management advisory services, and/or policy-making duties and responsibilities (e.g., County positions at Grade 30 or above).

-Experience applying the principles and practices budget and financial management, and human resources management, including recruitment, salary decisions, personnel actions, management and supervision of a diverse workforce in a mixed union/nonunion environment.
+Experience in applying the principles and practices of contract administration, budget and financial management, grant management, and human resources management, including recruitment, salary decisions, personnel actions, management and supervision of a diverse workforce in a mixed union/nonunion environment.

-Experience making presentations to elected officials and senior management, on subjects including but not limited to, defending budgets and controversial project assignments.
+Experience making presentations to elected officials and senior management, including but not limited to defending budgets and controversial project assignments.

 Experience in leading, supervising and managing employees and teams, including personal philosophy on leadership.